lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Partitioned large loads: partition delete + insert (transactional).
 - Simple file processing: load_history to prevent reprocessing files, plus dedupe/merge for safety.

-If you want, I can sketch an end-to-end SQL script showing load_history + staging + dedupe + MERGE tailored to your schema and volume.

 ## How do you prevent double counting when reprocessing partitions or snapshots?
 Short answer: make your loads idempotent — either replace the partition (delete/replace), upsert (MERGE) using a stable business key or ingestion id, or keep per-partition aggregates and swap them — and add a small metadata/control layer to prevent reprocessing the same batch/files concurrently.